FredrikAndersson-MU24/Cplusplus-minesweeper/README.md

 ## Project description
 The project has been developed with structure, extensibility and abstraction in mind, breaking down problems into small reusable functions, and trying to avoid repetition.
 Memory management has been a central part of the project, taking actions to avoid memory leaks by using smart pointers to control the life cycle of instantiated objects.

+The game offers the user menus to navigate the game and perform certain actions.
+When the game starts the user is presented with the option of starting a new game or loading a saved gaming.
+If a new game is started the user gets to choose from a number of preset gameboard sizes.
+Once the user has made their choice the game starts, giving the user the options of flagging or revealing a cell or saving the game state.
+When a cell not containing a mine is revealed the cell shows the number of adjacent cells holding a mine.
+If a cell that has a mine is revealed the game is lost.
+Each turn that the user has not revealed a cell containing a mine the game continues.
+The purpose of flagging cells is for the user to mark cells they think have mines.
+The only way to win though is to reveal all cells that does not have a mine.

 ## Project structure